cherkesovbasil/Processing_of_diffractogram_data/README.md

 ____

-## In case of any problems and errors, please inform the author of the program.
+## In case of any problems and errors, please inform the author of the app.
 Use freely.
 Any kind of modification of the source code only with the permission of the author